jojocoder28/vinnoswad_restaurant_management/README.md

     ```

 3.  **Set up environment variables:**
-    Create a file named `.env.local` in the root of the project and add your MongoDB connection string and a JWT secret.
+    Create a file named `.env.local` in the root of the project and add your MongoDB connection string, a JWT secret, and your Cloudinary credentials.
+You can find your Cloudinary details in your account dashboard.

     ```.env.local
+    # MongoDB
     MONGODB_URI="your_mongodb_connection_string"

+    # JWT
     JWT_SECRET="your_super_secret_jwt_key_that_is_at_least_32_characters_long"

+    # Cloudinary
+    CLOUDINARY_CLOUD_NAME="your_cloudinary_cloud_name"
+    CLOUDINARY_API_KEY="your_cloudinary_api_key"
+    CLOUDINARY_API_SECRET="your_cloudinary_api_secret"
     ```

 4.  **Run the development server:**